How Often Should You Really Change Your Oil?

 Synthetic oil, on the other hand, is chemically engineered to provide better performance at high temperatures and longer intervals between changes.
 It's more resistant to breakdown and ideal for newer engines, turbocharged models, and drivers who want maximum longevity.

-Our technicians in Lansing can help you choose the right oil type based on your vehicle’s specifications and driving conditions.
+Our car mechanics in Lansing can help you choose the right oil type based on your vehicle’s specifications and driving conditions.

 How We Handle Oil Changes at Auto Surgeon Inc